Microsoft Store for Business and Microsoft Store for Education overview

 - Curate private store for all employees – A private store can include content you've purchased from Microsoft Store for Business, and your line-of-business apps that you've submitted to Microsoft Store for Business.
 Apps in your private store are available to all of your employees.
 They can browse the private store and install apps when needed.

-- To use the options above users must be signed in with an Azure AD account on a Windows 10 device.
+- To use the options above users must be signed in with a Microsoft Entra account on a Windows 10 device.
 Licenses are assigned as individuals install apps.

 Using a management tool – For larger organizations that want a greater level of control over how apps are distributed and managed, a management tools provides other distribution options: